aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       Execute scripts with preloaded AiiDA environment.

     Options:
+      --auto-group                    Enables the autogrouping
+      -l, --auto-group-label-prefix TEXT
-      --group / --no-group           Enables the autogrouping  [default: True] -l, --group-label-prefix TEXT  Specify the prefix of the label of the auto group (numbers might be automatically
+                                      Specify the prefix of the label of the auto group (numbers might be automatically
-                                     appended to generate unique names per run) -n, --group-name TEXT          Specify the name of the auto group [DEPRECATED, USE --group-label-prefix
+                                      appended to generate unique names per run).
+      -n, --group-name TEXT           Specify the name of the auto group [DEPRECATED, USE --auto-group-label-prefix
-                                     instead]
+                                      instead].
+This also enables auto-grouping.
-      -e, --exclude TEXT             Exclude these classes from auto grouping (use full entrypoint strings)
+      -e, --exclude TEXT              Exclude these classes from auto grouping (use full entrypoint strings).
-      -i, --include TEXT             Include these classes from auto grouping (use full entrypoint strings or "all")
+      -i, --include TEXT              Include these classes from auto grouping (use full entrypoint strings or "all").
-      -E, --excludesubclasses TEXT   Exclude these classes and their sub classes from auto grouping (use full entrypoint
-                                     strings)
-      -I, --includesubclasses TEXT   Include these classes and their sub classes from auto grouping (use full entrypoint
-                                     strings)
       --help                          Show this message and exit.

 .. _verdi_setup: